butlergreece/capacitor-social-login/README.md

 This plugin implement social auth for:
 - Google (with credential manager)
 - Apple (with 0auth on android)
-- Facebook ( with latest SDK)

 We plan in the future to keep adding others social login and make this plugin the all in one solution.

-This plugin is the only one who implement all 3 majors social login on WEB, IOS and Android
+This plugin implement both Google and Apple social login on WEB, IOS and Android

 ## Documentation